The-OpenROAD-Project/OpenROAD/README.md

 command line flag is specified it enters and interactive TCL command interpreter.

 OpenROAD is run using TCL scripts.
-In addition to the OpenSTA commands documented in OpenSTA/doc/OpenSTA.pdf, available commands are shown below.
+The following commands are used to read and write design data.

 ```
 read_lef [-tech] [-library] filename